Tight Regret Bounds for Infinite-armed Linear Contextual Bandits: Algorithm design and main results

 \section{Algorithm design and main results}

-Algorithm \ref{alg:main-vcl} presents the pseudo-code of the main algorithm considered in this paper, which is built upon the UCB/OFU framework used as well in previous linear contextual bandit work \citep{dani2008stochastic,abbasi2011improved}.
-The basic idea of Algorithm \ref{alg:main-vcl} is to build uniform confidence bands for the predicted reward $\langle x,\hat\theta_{t-1}\rangle$ and then commit to action $x_t\in D_t$ with the largest upper confidence band.
-The major difference between Algorithm \ref{alg:main-vcl} and previous approaches is the \emph{varying} confidence levels (reflected by the inclusion of $\omega_{x,t}$ in $\alpha_{x,t}$), which allows for sharper regret bounds.
+Algorithm \ref{alg:suplinucb}, named VCL-SupLinUCB, is the main algorithm of this paper which combines the varying confidence levels (VCL) design with the existing SupLinUCB algorithm \citep{auer2002using,chu2011contextual}.
+The basic idea of Algorithm \ref{alg:suplinucb} is to classify the time periods into different layers such that the chosen context is statistically independent with the noise in the reward distribution.
+Then the algorithm estimates $\hat\theta_{\zeta,t}$ for each layer $\zeta$ and eventually selects the arm with largest upper confidence bound according to the rules specified in Lines 7-12 in Algorithm \ref{alg:suplinucb}.
+Those ideas are similar to the previous SupLinUCB algorithm, and the major difference between Algorithm \ref{alg:suplinucb} and previous approaches is the \emph{varying} confidence levels (reflected by the inclusion of $\omega_{x,t}$ in $\alpha_{x,t}$), which allows for sharper regret bounds.

 The following theorem is the main result of this paper: